Skip to content →

 Linear interface showing active issues page

 The most basic concept in Linear is the issue.
-It's the building block of the app and most other concepts in Linear are either associated with issues, or function to group issues together.
+Most other concepts in Linear are either associated with issues, or function to group issues together.

-Issues are always tied to one team.
-Issues have an ID (team and unique number) and are required to have a title and status – all other properties and relations are optional.
-This makes it fast to create issues and cuts down on unnecessary work (see Write Issues Not User Stories).
+Issues are required to have a title and status – all other properties and relations are optional.
+This makes it quick to create issues and cuts down on unnecessary work (see Write Issues Not User Stories).

 You can create issues from anywhere in the app.
 Try it - open any page in the app and type C.

-As you work on and complete issues, they'll move through workflows.
+As you work on and complete issues, they'll move through workflows; a group of ordered issue statuses defined per-team.
 These are the statuses that you'll see group issues on list views and show up as column headers on boards.
 We create a default workflow for you that you can further customize to have more statuses, different names, and colors.

 Special Statuses